Your Vagus Nerve, Ruler of Relaxation

 What is the vagus nerve?

 The vagus nerve is the longest of the cranial nerves and has fibers spanning from your brain stem to all your organs.
 Like a vagabond (where the name comes from), it wanders all over your body.
 It is the command center of your parasympathetic nervous system and controls your ability to relax and recover from stress.
-Your vagus nerve can be strengthened like a muscle by stimulation, or weakened by lack of stimulation.
+Your vagus nerve can be strengthened like a muscle by stimulation, or weakened by a lack of stimulation.
 You can have an under-active vagal response or an over-active response.
 Weak vagal nerve tone is associated with depression, heart attacks, loneliness, and inflammation.

 What does the vagus nerve do?